 You want to paint a clear image in your reader’s mind.
 Give them a good idea of what they can expect their day-to-day tasks to look like.

 Or if they’ll have a more dynamic schedule, let them know that.
-One way to tip them off is by saying you’re looking for someone flexible — but even then, that’s a bit too vague.
+One way to tip them off is by saying you’re looking for someone flexible.
+Even then, that’s a bit too vague.
 Try to be as specific as possible.

-For instance, if you’re looking for a salesperson, emphasize that you expect them to explore their local community and find partners on their own.
+For instance, if you’re looking for a salesperson, emphasize that you expect them to explore their local community and find partners independently.
 Say you’re looking for someone who enjoys networking and making new connections for the company.
 That deters unsuitable candidates and attracts the exact kind of people you’re looking for.

 Are you posting the job description to the right websites?